 I used saucers to catch the excess glitter

-Some feathers I just tipped the ends in the excess that had fallen onto the saucer
+With some feathers, I just tipped the ends in the excess that had fallen onto the saucer

 8. Leave to dry